-94. The FSDO came into force in November 1997.
-Under the FSDO, it is unlawful to discriminate against a person on the ground of family status.
+93. The Family Status Discrimination Ordinance came into force in November 1997.
+Under this Ordinance, it is unlawful to discriminate against a person on the ground of family status.
 Family status means the status of having a responsibility for the care of an immediate family member.
 Immediate family member, in relation to a person, means someone who is related to the person concerned by blood, marriage, adoption or affinity.

-95. The RDO came into full operation in July 2009.
-Race in relation to a person means the race, colour, descent, national or ethnic origin of the person.
-It is unlawful under the RDO to vilify a person on the ground of race in public, or discriminate against or harass a person on the ground of race, in specified areas of activities.
+94. The Race Discrimination Ordinance came into full operation in July 2009.
+Race in relation to a person means the race, colour, descent or national or ethnic origin of the person.
+It is unlawful under the Ordinance to vilify a person on the ground of race in public, or discriminate against or harass a person on the ground of race, in specified areas of activities.

-96. The areas of activities covered by the four abovementioned ordinances are broadly the same, including employment; education; provision of goods, facilities or services; disposal or management of premises; eligibility to vote for and to stand for election of public bodies; and participation in clubs.
+95. The areas of activities covered by the four above-mentioned ordinances are broadly the same, including employment, education, provision of goods, facilities or services, disposal or management of premises, eligibility to vote for and to stand for election of public bodies, and participation in clubs.

-3. Investigation and conciliation
+(ii) Investigation and conciliation

-97. The EOC investigates into complaints lodged under the four ordinances and encourages conciliation between the parties in dispute.
+96. The EOC investigates complaints lodged under the four ordinances and encourages conciliation between the parties in dispute.
 Where conciliation fails, a complainant may apply to the EOC for other forms of assistance including legal assistance.
 The EOC also conducts formal investigation into discriminatory practices where appropriate.

-4. Education and promotion
+(iii) Education and promotion

-98. The EOC is committed to promoting the concept of equal opportunities through education and promotion.
-The EOC builds partnership with the Government and NGOs in working towards the elimination of discrimination.
-Public education and publicity programmes to raise awareness and promote better understanding of equal opportunities concepts include organising talks, seminars and workshops for different target groups; publishing quarterly newsletters; organising roadshows and exhibitions; developing programmes for students and producing TV and radio announcements and programmes.
+97. The EOC is committed to promoting the concept of equal opportunities through education and promotion.
+The EOC builds partnerships with the HKSAR Government and NGOs in working towards the elimination of discrimination.
+Public education and publicity programmes to raise awareness and promote better understanding of equal opportunities concepts include organising talks, seminars and workshops for different target groups, publishing half-yearly journal and printing promotional leaflets, organising roadshows and exhibitions, putting together activity programmes and arranging drama performances for students and producing TV and radio announcements and programmes.
+Other than traditional media, the EOC also leverages on new media, such as mobile applications and social media for its promotion.
 In order to encourage community participation, the Community Participation Funding Programme on Equal Opportunities is in place to assist community groups to organise their own activities to promote equal opportunities.
 The EOC also seeks to achieve its vision through partnership projects with all sectors in the community.
-Calendar and tailor-made training programmes are conducted to raise awareness of discrimination and harassment within organisations and Government departments to equip them with the skills to deal with the situation should such problems arise.
+Calendar and tailor-made training programmes are conducted to raise awareness of discrimination and harassment within organisations and Government departments, as well as to equip them with the skills to deal with the situation should such problems arise.